10 Places in London Every James Bond Fan Should Visit: A Free, Self-Guided Walking Tour

 Would you like to recreate a famous scene from one of the Bond movies?

-Simply walk (like Daniel Craig in Skyfall) through Trafalgar Square, past the fountain with the lion statues, and up the stairs towards the National Gallery to see Turner’s Fighting Temeraire, a painting discussed by Bond and Q in the movie.
+Simply walk (like Daniel Craig in Skyfall) through Trafalgar Square, past the fountain and the lion statues, and up the stairs towards the National Gallery to see Turner’s Fighting Temeraire, a painting discussed by Bond and Q in the movie.

 Q: “It always makes me feel a little melancholy.
 Grand old war ship, being ignominiously hauled away to scrap… The inevitability of time, don’t you think?
 What do you see?